 Take the coastal road up to micro-nation Monaco to see how the other half lives in Monte Carlo.
 Be sure to check out the small historic quarter (Monaco-Ville) with the Prince’s Palace, not just the casino and fancy yachts.
 Once you’ve had enough of the ostentatious wealth return to Nice via the inland road, making stops at La Turbie and Eze for spectacular views over the bay.

-Spend the morning relaxing in Nice either sunbathing on the pebble beach, sampling local food at the farmers market or take a stroll along the Promenade des Anglais before heading home.
+Spend the morning relaxing in Nice either sunbathing on the pebble beach, sampling local food at the farmers market (at Cours Selaya, between Place Massena and Vieux Nice) or taking a stroll along the Promenade des Anglais before heading home.

-Option: Swap Menton for Monte Carlo for a more down to earth day trip.
+Option: Swap Menton for Monte Carlo for a more down to earth day trip or cross the border for a French/Italian road trip.

 7 Day Itinerary

-For a more relaxed road trip with plenty of beach or hiking time, I suggest this 7 to 10 day itinerary.
+For a more relaxed road trip with plenty of beach or hiking time, I suggest this 7 day itinerary or preferably a 10 day itinerary if you have time.

 Drive to Garoupe Beach to hike the coastal path around the Cap d’Antibes.
-It’s an easy walk which should take a couple of hours, returning via the inland path.
-Swim in the calm waters at Juan les Pins and stick around for the sunset.
+It’s an easy walk that should take a couple of hours, returning via the inland path.
+Swim in the calm waters at Juan Les Pins and stick around for the sunset if you can.

 Leave early for Cannes, not for more fancy dinners but to catch the ferry to Ile Sainte-Marguerite.
 Spend the day exploring the unspoilt island via the pine and eucalyptus lined trails.
 Stop at the Museum of the Sea to visit the prison cell of the Man in the Iron Mask.
 Return to Cannes for the night.

 If you want a little more glitz and glamour, spend the day in Saint-Tropez but a more interesting final destination is the large port city Marseille.
-Stop in Saint-Tropez for sure and maybe even hilltop town Hyeres but stay overnight in Marseille followed by a day trip to Cassis and the Massif des Calanques.
+Stop in Saint-Tropez for sure and maybe even hilltop town Hyeres but I recommend staying overnight in Marseille followed by a day trip to Cassis and the Massif des Calanques.
+This is an incredibly beautiful part of France and highly underrated by foreign tourists.

-To extend to a 10 day trip I suggest spending more time in each place, visiting in more depth, rather than visiting more places.
+To extend to a 10-day road trip, I suggest spending more time in each place, travelling slowly and visiting each place in more depth, rather than visiting more places.

-For the ultimate Provence road trip you could extend your trip further along the coast to include Marseille and then inland to the famous Provencal towns Aix-en-Provence, Avignon and Arles.
+For the ultimate South of France road trip, you could extend your trip further along the French coast to include Marseille and then inland to the famous Provencal towns Aix-en-Provence, Avignon and Arles.
+You could even travel further along to visit Montpellier and the stunning nature at the Camargue.

 Marseille is so often overlooked by tourists due to its undeserved seedy reputation.
 Well maybe not completely undeserved, it is a port city after all, but for a tourist staying in the touristy areas you have little to worry about except surviving the steep climb up to Notre Dame de la Garde and finding the freshest seafood.

-Marseille has some rocky beaches but the more interesting water excursion would be an island cruise to If and the Frioul archipelago.
+Marseille has some rocky beaches but the more interesting water excursion would be a cruise along the Calanques National Park coastline and archipelago.

 On your final full day in Provence, take your time exploring the smaller towns around Aix.
-Avignon is the most popular day trip for the incredible Palais des Papes but don’t miss Arles for it’s huge Roman amphitheatre.
+Avignon is the most popular day trip for the incredible Palais des Papes.
+But don’t miss a quick trip to Arles to see its huge Roman amphitheatre.
+There is a lot to see in this region but take your time and calmly enjoy the experience.

-Before leaving Aix, get up early to experience to one of France’s most delicious gourmet markets, held most mornings in the old town.
+Before leaving Aix, get up early to experience one of France’s most delicious gourmet markets, held most mornings in the old town.
+Local markets are ideal for picking up picnic supplies that you can enjoy at any location during the day.

-- Nice – The biggest city on the Cote d’Azur, pebble beaches, an historic old town, a wide range of restaurants and beautiful scenery.
+- Nice – The biggest city on the French Riviera / Cote d’Azur.
+You’ll find pebble beaches, an historic old town, a wide range of restaurants, excellent markets and beautiful scenery.

 - Antibes – More down to earth and affordable than the most of the coastal towns, pretty sandy beaches, plenty of opportunities for outdoor activities like hiking and kayaking.